 - Temple’s chests.

 This last method for obtaining the mending enchantment involves trading with a village librarian.
-This method is technically farmable but is going to cost you a lot more resources than simply relying on a fishing farm.
+This method is technically farmable but will cost you a lot more resources than simply relying on a fishing farm.

-Librarians are going to trade you one random enchantment book in exchange for an emerald.
-Needless to say, these books have a chance at being books of mending.
-That means that theoretically, you could rely on trading to get your hands on a book in a short space of time.
+Librarians will trade you one random enchantment book in exchange for an emerald.
+Needless to say, these books have a chance of being books of mending.
+That means that, theoretically, you could rely on trading to get your hands on a book quickly.
 However, that is a little more difficult to pull off practically.

 Emeralds aren’t exactly the easiest resource to come across.
-While they don’t have much use compared to something like diamonds, the last thing you should want to do is waste them on pointless enchantments that you’re never going to use.
+While they don’t have much use compared to something like diamonds, the last thing you should want to do is waste them on pointless enchantments you’ll never use.

 That’s not where we’re stopping this librarian discussion, though.
-If you haven’t been around much since the villager update, then chances are that you’re out of the loop on how everything works.
-Specifically, you might not know that you can actually create certain types of villagers.
-So if you don’t have access to a librarian, or yours was killed in a pillager raid, you actually have a way to spawn a new one.
+If you haven’t been around much since the villager update, you’re probably unaware of how everything works.
+Specifically, you might not know you can create certain villagers.
+So if you don’t have access to a librarian, or yours was killed in a pillager raid, you can spawn a new one.

 How to Get a Librarian in Minecraft

-Getting a villager to done librarian colors is actually a rather simple two-step process:
+Getting a villager to do librarian colors is a rather simple two-step process:

 Step 1: Isolate the villager away from the rest of the pack.
-You have a few different ways to do this, but I’m partial to the boat method.
+You have a few ways to do this, but I’m partial to the boat method.
 Build and place a boat near your villager, and they should automatically get into it.
 Then all you have to do is drive it away from anyone that might interfere with your incoming forced labor.
-Keep in mind that boats can’t move on solid ground, so you either need to build a shallow river or get around the issue in some other, more technical way.
+Remember that boats can’t move on solid ground, so you need to build a shallow river or get around the issue in a more technical way.

 How to Farm Librarians in Minecraft for Enchantment Books

-I’ll maintain that using an AFK automatic fishing farm is still the best method you have at getting enchantment books, whether mending or not.
-However, if you happen to have a nice reservoir of emeralds, you are able to farm librarians for these books.
+I’ll maintain that using an AFK automatic fishing farm is still the best method you have for getting enchantment books, whether mending or not.
+However, if you have a nice reservoir of emeralds, you can farm librarians for these books.

-That’s not me saying that you can get a bunch of them because you can’t.
-Rather, this is a way to reset the librarian’s inventory in case you don’t get it the first time around.
+That’s not me saying you can get many of them because you can’t.
+Rather, this is a way to reset the librarian’s inventory in case you don’t get it the first time.
 To reset the librarian’s inventory, all you have to do is remove and replace the lectern.
-The game will register this as the villager losing then regaining their profession, therefore letting you try for a book of mending again.
+The game will register this as the villager losing then regaining their profession, letting you try for a book of mending again.

 Why the Mending Enchantment is So Good in Minecraft

 How it works is by using up XP, you get out in the world to repair your item rather than it going to your player level.
-This means that in situations where you’re mining, the XP you get from coal is essentially going to allow you to use your pickaxe indefinitely.
+This means that in situations where you’re mining, the XP you get from coal will essentially allow you to use your pickaxe indefinitely.

-The downside to this, of course, is that you’re not going to be able to level up.
+The downside to this, of course, is that you won’t be able to level up.
 However, if you’re at a point in your game where you’re looking to use this kind of enchantment, you should already have an XP farm set up, so this shouldn’t be a problem.

 How to Use a Mending Enchantment Book in Minecraft

 First, you need to get an anvil.
 Anvils are simple yet incredibly powerful items that allow you to rename and repair weapons.
-They also let you apply enchanting books onto your weapons.
+They also let you apply enchanting books to your weapons.
 So, take the item you want to enchant and take your book over to your anvil.
 Place the item in the first slot and the book in the second slot.
-The finished product is going to be in the third slot, so just pick it up, and you’re good to go.
+The finished product will be in the third slot, so just pick it up, and you’re good to go.

 Why is My Enchanting Book Not Working in Minecraft?

 No, it’s not a glitch.
-There are two very distinct reasons as to why your enchantment book isn’t going to work.
+There are two distinct reasons why your enchantment book isn’t working.

-The first is that you’re attempting to apply an enchantment onto an incompatible item.
+First, you’re attempting to apply an enchantment to an incompatible item.
 This should go without saying, but you can’t apply an infinity enchantment onto your iron sword; otherwise, you would turn into Erza from Fairytail (which, now that I think about it, actually sounds great.)

-The second reason why it might not be working is that your level is too low.
-Just like with regular enchanting, there is a level requirement needed to apply books to items.
+The second reason it might not work is that your level is too low; just like with regular enchanting, a level requirement is needed to apply books to items.
 Without the levels needed to put the enchantment onto your pickaxe, sword, or anything in between, you’re stuck with the two separate items until you level up some more.

-As I said before, this shouldn’t present too much of a problem.
+As I said, this shouldn’t present too much of a problem.
 Making XP farms in Minecraft are ludicrously easy to the point where you can make one that banks XP while you’re off doing what you’re doing.
-So if you are too low, take a trip to your cactus farm or your nether farm and grab a few extra levels.
+So if you are too low, take a trip to your cactus or nether farm and grab a few extra levels.
 It shouldn’t take any more than a couple of minutes.